pkarsy/rfboot/help/The-First-Project.md

 ```
 > make xtal
 ```
-Don't do this on this first project however, as we are not using a crystal.
+Don't do this on this first project however, to keep things simple.
 Rfboot works perfectly with (uncalibrated up to 10% error) internal oscillator because the SPI interface does not need a +-2% accurate clock source as Serial needs.